 To learn any subject, you need to practice it.
 To learn C, you need to write dozens of short programs so that the syntax rules and common strategies become second nature.

-The language: The language used for these puzzles is ANSI C. The particular programming environment is Dev-C++.
-However, any C++ environment should work. gcc from the command line works well.
-All C++ compilers also compile ANSI C.
+The language: The language used for these puzzles is ANSI C. Any ANSI C environment will work.
+Notepad++ and gcc from the command line work well.
+All C++ compilers compile ANSI C.

-Here is an on-line C compiler that works well with these puzzles: tutorialspoint.
+On-line C environments can be used.
+Here is one that works well with these puzzles: tutorialspoint.

 Don't rush through these.
 Do a few puzzles, and then stop.
 Later in the day, or the next day, when ever you have some time available, do a few more.
 Short practice sessions are more effective than long ones.

-Improve Things: Often students stop work as soon as their program sort-of works.
-But the program could be better done, and is just not professional grade.
-As with other subjects, you can learn a great deal by revising and improving your work.
+Improve Things: Often students stop as soon as their program sort-of works.
+But their program could be improved, and is just not professional grade.
+As with other subjects, you can learn more by revising and improving your work.

-Break Things: If you have a mostly working program, find ways in which it could fail, and then fix the problems.
-Look for dangerous assumptions that you have made (such as assuming that the data will always be positive, or that a buffer is big enough, or that an array will always contain some data.)
+Break Things: If you have a working program, find ways in which it could fail, and then fix the problems.
+Look for dangerous assumptions that you have made (such as assuming that integers are always positive, or that a buffer is big enough, or that an array will always contain data.)
 Some of the suggested solutions may have such problems.
 Try to find them.

-When a console application runs from within a integrated development environment
+When a console application runs from within some integrated development environments

 output to a new monitor window it creates.